2020 March 18 edition

 Venture Spirit Declaration

 However, we believe a company's most important resource is its people, who are creatures of feelings.
 Productivity can increase severalfold depending on the person.
 Moreover, when operating in a team environment and harnessing group synergy, the difference could be dozens of times more effective.
 Through a common dynamic spirit, the group can achieve incredible feats.
-This is what distinguishes us as a true venture and where our flexibility and speed are derived.
+This is what distinguishes us as a true "venture" and where our sense of speed is derived from.

-To be the undisputed number one in the Internet industry.
+To be overwhelmingly “No.1” in the Internet industry.

 For us happiness is peace of mind and the satisfaction of achieving goals.

 For us being "No.1" is not something we measure against our competitors, but to excel against ourselves.

 Internet for Everyone